IBM/aidc-samples/docs/BYOM.md

 We will run the [BYOM_flow](../notebooks/BYOM_flow.ipynb) notebook.

 Similarly to the [AutoAI flow](#performance), we will start with default performance model <br>
-then define different values in the performance model and finally save the rules as JSON.
+then define different values in the performance model, calculate the ROI and finally save the rules as JSON.